RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Specific notes for macOS

 As macOS does not support Vulkan some emulators are not available, and some that do exist have not been updated for this operating system in recent years.
-But emulator support is steadily improving and native M1/ARM releases are also getting more common.
+But emulator support is steadily improving and native ARM releases ("Apple Silicon") are also getting more common.
 One issue though is that some emulators are not codesigned and notarized so macOS refuses to run them by default.
 You can override the operating system's security settings however, which will work around this problem.
 Some emulators are also available via the [Homebrew](https://brew.sh) package manager and in many instances ES-DE includes support for these releases using the bundled configuration.

 Lack of controller support is a bit of a problem on macOS, and in some instances controller drivers are available but quite buggy.
 In general it seems as if Sony PlayStation controllers are better supported than Microsoft Xbox controllers.
 For third party controllers you need to investigate the macOS support as it seems to differ quite a lot.

-ES-DE is available both as an Intel/x86 build and as a native M1/ARM build.
-If running on an M1 Mac it's possible to launch either M1 or Intel emulators from ES-DE and it's sometimes recommended to go for the Intel versions.
-The reason is that some emulators are not yet working properly on the M1 architecture, and for RetroArch some cores are only available for the x86 platform.
-So investigate what makes most sense for your setup.
-Over time this situation should improve as M1 support matures.

 One macOS-specific requirement is that the RetroArch setting _Start in Fullscreen mode_ is enabled or ES-DE will not be able to switch to the emulator window when launching games.
 As a workaround you can switch to the window manually using Command + Tab but it probably doesn't make sense to run emulators in windowed mode anyway.
 This issue has not been observed with any other emulators.